netgen-layouts/layouts-docs/cookbook/custom_query_types.rst

 .. tip::

-    It is possible to disable support for manually selecting items if your backend that stores your data does not support it.
+    It is possible to disable support for manually selecting items, if your backend that stores your data does not support it.
 An obvious example would be a query that fetches a list of articles from an RSS feed.